Diamante-Smith/osticket-prereqs/README.md

 <br>

-- First, Double-click on the PHP file that will be unzipped, Here are the actual language files
+- First, Double-click on the PHP file that will be unzipped, Here, inside the folder, are the actual language files